-Democracy is a spectrum, with the most democratic end inhibiting popular control of all economic and governmental functions, and the other end being a centralized authority which occasionally grants it’s citizens certain voting privileges.
-The framers were tasked with finding the middle ground between these extremes, and they were guided by the vision of reflecting popular will through a republican government.
-The American federal government has undergone a significant democratization over the past three centuries, including the direct election of Senators and the enfranchisement of women and African Americans.
+Democracy is a spectrum, with the most democratic end inhibiting popular control of all economic and governmental functions, and the other side being a centralized authority which occasionally grants its citizens certain voting privileges.
+The framers sought a middle ground between these extremes, and they were guided by the vision of reflecting popular will through a republican government.
+The American federal government has undergone significant democratization over the past three centuries, including the direct election of Senators and the enfranchisement of women and African Americans.
 However, the primary challenge of American politics continues to be maintaining the delicate balance between popular control and bureaucratic stability.
-The challenge is utilizing these evil institutions in ways which best the general population; starting with the decentralization of governmental power and partial embracing of democratic principles.
+Authority is inherently corrupt, though necessary for stability.
+The challenge is utilizing these evil institutions in ways that best the general population, starting with the decentralization of governmental power and partial embracing of democratic principles.

 Madison, James.
 “The Utility of the Union as a Safeguard Against Domestic Faction and Insurrection”.
 Vol. 10, The Independent Journal, 1787.